 I would recommend that you tag along with a guide to zigzag through these passages, lest you get lost in the labyrinth of the Bhool Bhulaiya!

 After successfully meandering through the labyrinth of the Bhool Bhulaiya, we were lead to the rooftop of the Bada Imambara’s main building which was flat surfaced.
 I recollected that this Imambara, unlike the other Mughal monuments, did not have any domes.

 And, from this view, we could glimpse of the labyrinth of corridors and passages of the Bhool Bhulaiya, which is said to have 489 identical doorways.
 Well, who could be the source of all this information?
 Of course, who else but our friendly guide!

 We were told that some of the passages lead to tunnels, following which – people used to safely land inside the city of Allahabad, Faizabad, and even Delhi.
 All these tunnels are now sealed by the authorities.

 The Mosque is beautiful with lengthy linear steps and intricate minarets and carvings.
 It is not open to non-Muslims, though.
 So, I have nothing to share on this structure apart from that it is beautifully built!

 The entrance served as a location for a famous scene in the Sunny Deol starrer ‘Gadar-Ek Prem Katha’ (a popular Bollywood movie)

-It being a cloudy day and as it was getting dark inside the step-well of the Bada Imabara due to a cloudy evening, we bid a good-bye to our guide as well as the complex.
+As it was getting dark inside the step-well of the Bada Imabara due to a cloudy evening, we bid a good-bye to our guide as well as the complex.

-The Imambara complex is indeed worth a visit to dwell and explore some fascinating stories and architecture.
+- The Bada Imambara and the Bhool Bhulaiya are worth a visit — to dwell and explore some fascinating stories of yore, history, and architecture.
 Of course, for breathtaking views of the city too!

 Hope you enjoyed reading about this amazing complex housing the Labyrinth aka the Bhool Bhulaiya of Bada Imambara!